google/zetasql/docs/functions-and-operators.md

 </td>
   <td>
-    Returns the population covariance of a set of number pairs.
+    Computes the population covariance of a set of number pairs.
   </td>
 </tr>